damian-lis/portfolio-website/README.md

 new Form(idReferences.global.leftContainer, idReferences.sneakPeeks.trigger)
 ```

-As we can see in the example above, a reference to the container element (regarding the button) and a reference to the trigger element that triggers the action (similar to Sound object) are passed to the newly created instance.
+As we can see in the example above, a reference to the container element (regarding the button) and a reference to the trigger element that triggers the action (similar to Audio object) are passed to the newly created instance.

 Moving on to the very logic of the discussed object, first I would like to focus on the constructor of the object, which is very simple and is presented below (scripts/objects/Form.js):